Dawa River: Irrigated farming

-Irrigated farming and land cultivation has been used by tribes / communities along the Dawa River, mainly the Borona Pastroalists, since 1983/84, specifically, households in Hadhessa and Qorati.
+Irrigated farming and land cultivation has been used by communities along the Dawa River, mainly the Borona pastoralists, since 1983/84, specifically, households in Hadhessa and Qorati.
 The tribe Gada of Liben Jaldessa started using it in 2000.
 In 2008, Irrigated farming, specifically using motorized pumps, expanded along the Dawa River and was used by the Borona Pastoralists in Liben.
 The government in the last 10–20 years has encouraged irrigated farming along the Dawa River due to the severe droughts, and declining livestock numbers that impacted all communities across the country.
 Originally tribes / communities had abundances of cattle and land cultivation was forbidden until 1972.
 Now people have developed the skill of farming using the river sources, hence the utilization of the Dawa River for irrigated farming.
 There are small ponds built by the local people to provide water over a wide area for their animals.
 Communities around the Dawa River have to dig deep wells that tap underground water.
 These wells provide more than four-fifths of the total accessible water during the dry season.
 Drawing from the wells is labour-intensive, and is a social and economic significance to the regions pastoralists.
 In addition to this important economic activity throughout the dry southern parts of Borena, the communities collect gums and resins from trees of Commiphora and Boswellia.
 Conflicts between ethnic groups surrounding the Dawa River are generally concerning the grazing lands and water rights.
 With the increase in frequency of droughts occurring now every 1 to 2 years, this causes the death of many more livestock.
 This has led to a further increase in land cultivation among the poorer tribes and communities.

 Gold discovery

 Dawa River has been a sight of gold discoveries over history.
-Along the Dawa river, gold has been found between Awata and Kokowa effluents.
-The lower part of the river has been classed as a relatively young erosion cycle, this valley is relatively wide, with gentle slopes either side has exposed bedrock.
+Along the Dawa River, gold has been found between Awata and Kokowa effluents.
+The lower part of the river has been classed as having a relatively young erosion cycle, this valley is relatively wide, with gentle slopes either side has exposed bedrock.
 The exposed bedrock allowed a Texas Africa Exploration Co. geologist in 1958 to discover titanium minerals and ilmenite in the river.
-The discovery of titanium and ilmenite led to the discovery in 1958-59 of gold, this in turn made it possible to increase gold exploitation in the Dawa area for ventures across the globe.
+The discovery of titanium and ilmenite led to the discovery in 1958–59 of gold, this in turn made it possible to increase gold exploitation in the Dawa area for ventures across the globe.
 This was an important aspect of the Dawa River in the past, however in current times the importance of the River has shifted to supplying water to surrounding communities.